Taylor hits walk-off HR, Dodgers deck Cards 3-1 in WC game

 Dueling aces Adam Wainwright of St. Louis and the Dodgers' Max Scherzer struggled with their control early in just the second winner-take-all game in postseason history with two starting pitchers aged 37-plus.
 Wainwright is 40; Scherzer is 37.

+“They were relentless,” Wainwright said of the Dodgers.
+“We had our chances to win that game.”

-They issued two walks apiece through the first three innings.
-Scherzer's wild pitch led to a run in the first and he hit Harrison Bader in the fourth.
+Wainwright and Scherzer issued two walks apiece through the first three innings.
+Scherzer's wild pitch led to a run in the first and he plunked Harrison Bader in the fourth.

-Justin Turner tied it at 1 in the fourth on a leadoff solo shot into the Dodgers bullpen in left.
+Turner tied it at 1 in the fourth on a leadoff solo shot into the Dodgers' bullpen in left.
 It was the first homer Wainwright has ever given up on a curveball in the postseason.
-Turner’s 13 postseason homers are the most in franchise history.
+Turner's 13 postseason homers are the most in franchise history.

 St. Louis led 1-0 when Edman scored on Scherzer’s wild pitch.
-Edman singled leading off, stole second base and took third when O’Neill fouled out to right.
+Edman singled leading off, stole second base and went to third when O’Neill fouled out to right.

 Scherzer allowed one run and three hits, struck out four and walked three against his hometown team.